jaz303/hub/README.md

   - Ping/pong handlers
   - Rate limiting for outgoing messages?
   - If a receiver can't keep up, is it worth having a policy option to close it, instead of stalling the program?
-  - Callback/notification when outgoing message written to socket
+  - Callback/notification when outgoing message written to socket (buffered channel)